idranne/web102_prework/README.md

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with Snipping Tool in Windows
+GIF created with Snipping Tool in Windows.
+You have to download the video from GitHub in order to watch the walkthrough
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows